madelinehakala/phenotype-prediction-tool-benchmarking/README.md

 provide evidence that models that have been specifially designed for phenotype prediction using gene expression data perform better than generally-applicable ML models.

 ## Workflow
-1. Clone repos and install other needed dependencies.
-2. Reformat data to be generally utilizable.
+1. Reformat data to be compatible with various models/tools.
 3. Train/test/optimize each model.
 4. Benchmark each model using the same evaluation process.